-Winter weather is hard on all of us with its snow and ice and dangerously low temperatures.
-The frosty weather can also be difficult for our pets and the American Red Cross has steps people can follow to help ensure their pet’s safety when chilly weather hits their area.
+Winter weather can be rough on all of us, including our furry friends.
+Don’t forget to consider the safety of your pets during cold weather.
+The American Red Cross offers these steps people can follow to help ensure their pet’s safety when chilly weather hits their area.